Contents

 Generating and Applying the First Migration

-With the configuration in place, generate your first migration:
+With the config in place, build your first migration:

 alembic revision --autogenerate -m "initial schema"

-This creates a Python file in alembic/versions/ with upgrade() and downgrade() functions containing the detected op.create_table() and op.create_index() calls.
+This creates a Python file in alembic/versions/.
+It has upgrade() and downgrade() functions with the detected op.create_table() and op.create_index() calls.
 Apply it:

 alembic upgrade head